International Suzuki Festival 2026

 4. As this is a group event, attendees are not permitted to take photographs or videos of students or teachers in classes or concerts.
 The only exceptions to this are a parent taking a photo or video in an individual lesson with the express permission of the teacher of the lesson or a parent taking a video of their own child performing a solo item in the gala concert and with the express permission of the accompanist as needed.

 5. Suzuki Music may obtain the service of a professional photographer or videographer, or a Suzuki staff member, to take photos or videos of children in classes or concerts to be used for publicity and archival purposes.
 Your enrolment in this event is taken as permission for photos or videos to be used and kept by Suzuki Music.
+In the event that you do not wish for your child to be included in a photograph or video for promotional purposes please email [email protected] to advise the name of the child (or names of children) and your membership number.
+Different lanyards will be allocated to these students to easily identify them in a class or concert and these must be worn and clearly visible during ALL classes and concerts the child (or children) participate in to allow photographers, videographers and teachers to ensure the child is not visible in said photo or video.

 6. Enrolments in the PD program for teachers are only accepted from teachers who have commenced or completed Suzuki teacher training in their local area.